bonitasoft/bonita-doc/md/embed-engine.md

 ### Configuration

-Configuration can be done programatically on the `BonitaEngine` instance:
+Configuration can be done programmatically on the `BonitaEngine` instance:

 ```java
 engine.setBonitaDatabaseConfiguration(BonitaDatabaseConfiguration.builder()